HeapsOfRam/CourseProject_mr_anarchy/README.md

 This `calculate` script will run [this next R script to generate the training file](submit/create_txt.R).
 After that is done, it will pass the result into the `fasttext` executable (which is also included in this repository) to generate the word vectors, which can be used to detect controversy.
 The final step that the `calculate` script performs is taking the results of the `fasttext` executable and providing them to [the python `score.py` scoring file](submit/score.py), which will generate the overall controversy score, between [0,1].

+### Possible Issues

+I have added retry logic into the code for the most common error case I encountered.
+I have noticed for high velocity topics, the network creation step seems to fail as a result of the shape of the dataframe extracted from the Twitter API.
+My hypothesis is that this is specifically for those high velocity topics, since downloading the tweets takes some time and new tweets may come in during that process.
+To mitigate this, I have added retry logic that will continually retry until either interrupted by the user or the network graph is created successfully.
+An error message is logged when this happens, but the execution of the code will continue.

+Other errors I have seen is when dealing with special characters.
+The manipulation of the file handles is brittle and happens in multiple places, which I know is not ideal.
+Please try to avoid special characters outside of hashtag (`#`), apostrophe (aka single quote, `'`), and space.
+Enclose your search queries in double quotes when possible, ie `"Xenoblade Chronicles"`.
+This is also important in the bash scripts that call the other scripts.

+### Video

+Please see the video I shot describing the code and its running [on the UIUC Mediaspace site](https://mediaspace.illinois.edu/media/t/1_fbfr5ifp).

 ## Sources